fdimushka/async_runtime/docs/io.md

 * IPC with socket sharing, using Unix domain sockets or named pipes (Windows).

 ### API (async fs io)
-* `class IOFsStream` - is primitive to implement a buffer for async reading and writing to fs.
+* `class IOStream` - is primitive to implement a buffer for async reading and writing to fs.

 * `IOFsStreamPtr MakeStream()` - method for create empty stream for reading.
 Return shared pointer to stream object.
 * `IOFsStreamPtr MakeStream(const char *buffer, size_t length)` - method for create stream with data for writing.
 Return shared pointer to stream object.